arpieb/textgain/README.md

   key: "***"
 ```

+**Note:** Without an API key you are restricted to 100 API calls in a 24 hour period, and some API calls might be refused.
+That being said, some of your tests will fail if you are not using a legit API key.

 ## Usage

 The package's main API module is `Textgain` which leverages the `service` macro defined in `Textgain.Service` to instantiate endpoints for each Textgain service.
 All returned data is decoded into service-specific structs to facilitate leveraging Elixir's pattern matching to process responses.